Trump calls for UN reform, but with more restrained tones

 But Gary Cohn, one of Trump’s top economic advisers, reiterated during a meeting with energy ministers that Trump will proceed with the withdrawal plan unless terms more favorable to the U.S. can be negotiated, said a senior White House official.
 The official insisted on anonymity to discuss details of a private meeting.

 Major European powers that support the pact have said it cannot be renegotiated.
+Trump’s meeting with French President Emmanuel Macron included discussion of the agreement, with the U.S. president insisting the original pact was not fair to the United States — though he said he shared the goals of wanting clean air and water.

-Trump also met Monday with French President Emmanuel Macron to discuss efforts to combat terrorism.
-He mused about ordering up a military parade down Pennsylvania Avenue in Washington to rival the one he witnessed in Paris on Bastille Day.
+During his discussion with Macron, Trump also mused about ordering up a military parade down Pennsylvania Avenue in Washington to rival the one he witnessed in Paris on Bastille Day.

-He planned to have dinner with Latin American leaders.
+Trump planned to have dinner later Monday with Latin American leaders.

 The United States is the largest contributor to the U.N. budget, reflecting its position as the world’s largest economy.
 It pays 25 percent of the U.N.’s regular operating budget and over 28 percent of the separate peacekeeping budget — a level of spending that Trump has complained is unfair.
 The U.S has yet to make its payment this year, leading some in the U.N. to be fearful that it may slash its contribution.